AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Playing Allure of the Stars
 ===========================

+The following blurb is a copy of the game intro screen.

-Your party of trusted crew-members is about to test their fortune by plundering an abandoned Solar System passenger cruiser.
+Your party of trusted adventurers is about to test their fortune by plundering a vast derelict passenger cruiser that was long lost after an accident at the Solar System's outer frontier and then unexpectedly rediscovered.
+The ship was abandoned by its crew during the accident, but reportedly safes and luxury shop inventories were not emptied.
+And neither were the zoo deck nor the robot holds.
+Up to this day, dozens of autonomous life support subsystems with redundant power sources strive to mitigate any ongoing damage and they seem successful, because there are puzzling hints of teeming life and restless activity throughout the ship.

-You are going to set up ambushes for it's feral denizens, hide in shadows, cover tracks, bump into unspeakable horrors, hidden mechanisms and astounding technical treasures and make creative use of it all.
+Your veteran crew is not the only Neptune Area group claiming the wreck, so you shouldn't count on reaching it unopposed.
+Even once you get there, expect danger and be ready to set up ambushes for the ship's feral denizens, to hide in shadows, cover tracks, bump into unspeakable horrors, hidden mechanisms and astounding technical treasures and make creative use of it all.
-The mysterious inhabitants of the Solar System's outer frontier are bound to welcome intruders with bloody surprises of their own.
+The emergent hostile ecosystem of the giant vessel is bound to welcome intruders with bloody surprises of its own.
 As soon as you turn your back in fear, expect to be chased tirelessly by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill